seigot/python-learning-journal/FinalPresentationScript.md

 The result shows Santa Clara University Library and Estimated Time is 25 minutes.

 ### Challenge
-About the challenges. there were two challenges in this project.
+There were 2 major challenges in this project.
 The first challenge was building accurate map data.
-I converted real-world map into graph nodes manually, however mathmatical convertion is more accurate and efficient.
+I converted real-world map into graph nodes manually, however mathematical conversion is more accurate and efficient.
 The second challenge was smoothly adding Dijkstra’s algorithm to the existing system.
 In the system version 1.0, The code size was already large.
 So to minimize the error of system integration,
 I tested the graph algorithm independently before integrating it into the entire system.